zgoey/azure_ml_capstone/starter_file/README.md

 The screenshot shows the HyperDrive run corresponding to the best kNN model.
 To the left, we can see that it has been registered under the name "hyperdrive_color_shades" and to the right we see the metrics that were logged by the training script [train.py](train.py) (accuracy: 0.807478122513922, samle weights; distance, embedding: lab, number of neighbors: 33).

 A brief look at the 3D scatter chart of the top 10 runs and the one of all runs (see below) immediately shows what could be improved.
 As we can see the top 10 runs all use embedding=1, which corresponds to an embedding in L\*a\*b\* space (see [train.py](train.py)) and almost all use weights=1, which corresponds to distance-weighting.
 However, relatively little runs were made using this combination.
-So we could probably make further improvements by both fixing the embedding and weights to 1 (distance-weighting in L\*a\*b\* space) and then running another hyperparamter search over the number of neighbors.
+So we could probably make further improvements by both fixing the embedding and weights to 1 (distance-weighting in L\*a\*b\* space) and then running another hyperparameter search over the number of neighbors.

 *3D scatter chart of the top 10 runs*
 ![image](hyperdrive_top_ten.png)